Table of Contents

 Strumming

-For electric guitars, Strats and Teles are excellent for strumming due to their bright and chimey tones.
+Strats and Teles are excellent for strumming electric guitars due to their bright and chimney tones.
 Les Pauls and SGs, with their humbuckers, can also be great for strumming but provide a thicker, warmer sound.

 For those who enjoy laying down chords and generating rich soundscapes, a larger-bodied guitar like the Dreadnaught or Jumbo offers the projection and fullness you’ll appreciate.
 Their larger air cavity creates a deeper resonance, perfect for strumming.